equinor/ecalc/docs/docs/changelog/next.md

     Main changes:
     - Economics has been removed.
 TAX, PRICE and QUOTA keywords will now give an error.
     - Misplaced keywords will now cause an error instead of being ignored.

+- H2O is no longer supported in composition.
+Use 'water' instead.